trashbirdecology/luisdva.github.io/_posts/2016-07-11-Basic-biodiversity-data-wranging.md

 # Change the order of variables variable

-With comparative data I'm always more comfortable having the column with taxon names at the very beginning. dplyr comes in handy here
+With comparative data I'm always more comfortable having the column with taxon names at the very beginning. dplyr comes in handy here.

 Let's make a table in which the column with binomial ends is at the end and not nice for when we scroll through.